mParticle/docs/src/pages/integrations/formation/feed/index.md

 ### Event Attributes

-You can see details of what wil be included in the JSON objects on the [Formation developer page](https://developer.formation.ai/) through the [Status response](https://developer.formation.ai/#tag/Status/paths/~1status~1%7BCustomerID%7D/get) documentation.
+You can see details of what will be included in the JSON objects on the [Formation developer page](https://developer.formation.ai/) through the [Status response](https://developer.formation.ai/#tag/Status/paths/~1status~1%7BCustomerID%7D/get) documentation.

 | Attribute Name | Description |
 |---|---|